Refugee Network (Vic)

 Amnesty Action Centre, 134 Cambridge St, Collingwood,

-Our newsletter "The REFUGEE POST" is a good way to keep up to speed with all things related to the asylum seeker debate.
+Our newsletter "The REFUGEE POST" is a good way to keep up to speed with asylum seeker news/issues.

 Join the Mailing List; at http://us9.campaign-archive2.com/home/?u=f7eba1ce7692a800af89fb216&id=cb033b3a4c